Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Theoretical framework

-The converse of Proposition \ref{prop:pi_lump} is in general not true, thus permutation invariance can be considered as stronger than the lumping property.
+The converse of Proposition \ref{prop:pi_lump} is in general not true, thus permutation invariance can be considered as a stronger condition than the lumping property.
 However, it is more accessible in the sense that it is easier to verify and has a more direct interpretation.
-Permutation invariance can lead to a considerable simplification of the transition matrix of the Markov chain $\Xmp$, which we justify in the following.
-For this we provide an auxiliary result proven in Supplement~\ref{suppl_sec: proof_carPI}. \begin{lem} For $x_1,y_1,x_2,y_2\in\{0,1\}^\ell$ with
+Moreover, permutation invariance leads to a considerable reduction of the number of parameters of the transition matrix of the Markov chain $\Xmp$.
+For the proof of the next result we refer to Appendix~\ref{suppl_sec: proof_pi_lump}.